 Due to increasing growth pressures, there is danger that the quality and character of some open space areas may be diminished.
 The balance between accommodating future growth and preserving the quality of Riverside County's open spaces is one of the most challenging and volatile issues in the county.
-There are a number of methods proposed to achieve this balance, including implementation of adopted MSHCPs and implementation of Riverside County policies related to adopted MSHCPs, the creation of community centers, the establishment of lot size minimums, and the clustering of residential units.
+There are a number of methods proposed to achieve this balance, including implementation of adopted MSHCPs, the creation of community centers, the establishment of lot size minimums, and the clustering of residential units.
 The County of Riverside has a commitment to ensuring that open spaces remain an integral part of Riverside County's future and are protected through the policies of the General Plan, as reflected in the following General Plan Principle statement: